August is one of the warmest months in the UK – and many of us will be wanting to make the most of the sunnier weather before autumn rolls around.

 There’ll also be plenty of fun events hosted in The Kids Cookery Theatre if you’re bringing little ones along.

-8. Reminisce over great music at International Beatleweek, Liverpool
+9. Reminisce over great music at International Beatleweek, Liverpool

-Live music is the central focus on International Beatleweek, and with 70 bands from 20 different countries and fans from 40 countries, you don’t actually need to be a Beatles fan to enjoy this festival.
+Liverpool is the city where it all began for the Beatles, and International Beatleweek is the ideal way to celebrate their legacy.
+Live music is the central focus, but with 70 bands from 20 different countries and fans from 40 countries, you don’t actually need to be a Beatles fan to enjoy this festival.

 At The Cavern Club (famously the birthplace of the Beatles), three stages will come alive with music all day, everyday – with a different band appearing every hour.
-There’ll also be performances across various other venues across Liverpool, so guests can get a real taste of the city.
+There’ll also be performances in various other venues across Liverpool, so guests can get a real taste of the city.

 To find out more about what to expect, check out the festival lineup on the International Beatleweek Festival website.
+This year, the festival will take place from 21st to 27th August.

-9. Celebrate art and culture at Edinburgh Fringe Festival, Edinburgh
+10. Celebrate art and culture at Edinburgh Fringe Festival, Edinburgh

 Edinburgh Fringe Festival is known for being one of the greatest celebrations of arts and culture in the world.